InvoxiPlayGames/DeltaruneSaveConverter/README.md

 - Converts the PC save file ./pcsave/filech1_0 into console format and saves it into /consolesave/filech1_0
 ```

+**Notice:** When converting from Chapter1&2 DEMO, you will still be converting `deltarune_ch1.sav` to get your Chapter 2 saves. **The other .sav files must be ignored.**

 ## Compiling

-Compiling the program requires the [.NET 5.0 SDK](https://dotnet.microsoft.com/download) and can be done by typing `dotnet build` into a command line.
-Windows users can also use Visual Studio 2019 or later to compile the solution.
+Compiling the program requires the [.NET 8.0 SDK](https://dotnet.microsoft.com/download) and can be done by typing `dotnet build` into a command line.
+Windows users can also use Visual Studio 2022 or later to compile the solution.

 ## TODO

 (in no particular order)

+- Chapter 3/4 support - Chapter 3 seems to be identical to Chapter 2.
-- Test conversion between PS4 and PC
+- Test conversion between PS4/PS5 and PC.
-- Initial DELTARUNE Chapter 2 support
+- Test making sure "weird route"/"SideB"(?) information is preserved.
+- macOS/Linux support, NativeAOT stuff?
-- Friendlier user interface (+ GUI edition?)
+- Friendlier user interface (+ GUI/web edition?)
-- Probably more idk, suggestions and contributions welcomed.
-- Far future/another project, make this into a multitool?
-	- Merging save files from both platforms into one seamlessly
-    - Parsing of UNDERTALE save files
-    - Save file editing

 ## License